This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Berry Cupcakes: Gently fold in a few blueberries or raspberries for bursts of juicy sweetness in every bite.
+• Berry Swirl Cupcakes: Gently fold in a few fresh blueberries or raspberries into the batter before baking for bursts of juicy sweetness.

 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare for Baking: Preheat the oven to 350°F (175°C).
-Line a cupcake pan with two liners, or place liners inside two small ramekins if using those instead.
+1. Preheat the Oven: Heat the oven to 350°F (175°C).
+Line a cupcake pan with two liners or use two small ramekins with liners.

-2. Make the Batter: In a bowl, mix the melted butter, sugar, egg white, and vanilla.
-Stir in the self-rising flour and cream until combined.
+2. Make the Batter: In a bowl, whisk together the melted butter, sugar, egg white, and vanilla.
+Add the self-rising flour and cream, and stir until just combined.

-3. Bake the Cupcakes: Divide the batter between the cupcake liners and bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean.
+1. Bake: Divide the batter evenly between the liners and bake for 20–25 minutes, or until a toothpick inserted in the center comes out clean.
+Let the cupcakes cool completely.

-4. Make the Frosting: In a small bowl, mix the powdered sugar, butter, vanilla, and cream until smooth.
+1. Make the Frosting: In a small bowl, combine the powdered sugar, butter, vanilla, and cream until smooth.
 Spread over the cooled cupcakes.

-One cupcake topped with vanilla frosting and rainbow colored sprinkles on a plate.
+One vanilla cupcake topped with vanilla frosting and rainbow colored sprinkles on a plate.

 Expert Tips

-• Mixing the Batter: Stir just until the ingredients are combined.
-Overmixing can lead to dense or tough cupcakes.
+• Mixing the Batter: Stir the batter only until the ingredients are combined.
+Overmixing can make the cupcakes dense instead of light and tender.

-• Room Temperature Ingredients: If possible, use room-temperature butter, egg white, and cream for a smoother batter and even baking.
+• Room Temperature Ingredients: Let the butter, egg white, and cream come to room temperature before mixing.
+This helps the ingredients blend more easily and promotes even baking.

 Frequently Asked Questions

-Yes!
-Simply double all ingredients to make four vanilla cupcakes.
-Keep the baking time the same, but check for doneness with a toothpick.
+Yes.
+Simply double all ingredients to make four cupcakes.
+Baking time should remain about the same, just check for doneness with a toothpick.

 Ways To Use Leftover Ingredients